Storyline & Chapters

 - Ulric's Prize

-Jocelyn presents herself to William as his prize for
+Jocelyn presents herself to William as his prize for winning the tournament.

 - 12 Years Earlier